akki1306/statistics/README.md

 Response: Empty body with either 201 or 204.
  - 201 - in case of success
- - 204 - if transaction is older than 60 seconds
+ - 204 - if tick is older than 60 seconds

 #### GET /statistics

 This is the main endpoint of this task, this endpoint have to execute in constant time and memory (O(1)).
-It returns the statistic based on the transactions which happened in the last 60 seconds.
+It returns the statistic based on the ticks which happened in the last 60 seconds.

 Response: